Decision Guide

 When to use this guide

-Use this guide when you have decided you need senior commercial leadership but are not sure whether a permanent CRO is the right call right now.
+Use this guide when you have decided you need senior commercial leadership but are not sure whether a permanent Sales Director or Commercial Director is the right call right now.

 Any figures, fee bands, salary ranges or percentages quoted on this page are indicative narrative guidance from Evara's operator-led practice in 2026, not a formal benchmark or audited statistic.